stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You hurl a spark of lightning at a creature or object.*

-Make a ranged spell attack against a target that you can see within range.
+Make a ranged evocation attack against a target that you can see within range.
 On a hit, the target takes 1d10 + your spellcasting attribute modifier electric damage.

 ## Shocking Grasp
 *Evocation Cantrip*<br>